micheles/papers/PITCHME.md

 - for speed, it is *essential* to find out the right data structure in HDF5
 - at the end a structured array plus a dataset with variable-length indices was the best approach for the GMFs

-+++

-- variable-length data types are convenient, but tricky and not well supported by the tools (HDFView, silx view)

 ---